-TIMED TICKETS REQUIRED Because of limited capacities, timed tickets are now required to visit the Ford Rouge Factory Tour.
+TIMED TICKETS REQUIRED Because of limited capacity, timed tickets are now required to visit the Ford Rouge Factory Tour.
 We highly recommend purchasing tickets in advance online or by calling our Contact Center at 313.982.6001.

-SOCIAL DISTANCING Please keep a social distance of 6 feet or more between your party and other guests and staff.
+SOCIAL DISTANCING All unvaccinated guests please keep a social distance of 6 feet or more between your party and other guests and staff.

-CLEAN & SAFE Comprehensive and consistent cleaning procedures are in place before and after each show and bus ride.
+CLEAN & SAFE Comprehensive and consistent cleaning procedures are in place throughout the facility.

 WASH YOUR HANDS Please keep the health of all guests and staff in mind.
 Thoroughly wash your hands regularly, and use the hand-sanitizing stations provided throughout the experience.

 What guest safety protocols are in place when visiting the Factory Tour?